 Our Little Botanical team just love everything about Halloween!
 The dress-up, the scares and, of course – creating a gorgeous display.
 We can show you how easy it is to create a simple but stunning display with some of the indoor Halloween houseplants in our range.
 The spikey and trailing ones fit effortlessly into the spooky Halloween theme; we promise.

-If you’re a perfectionist who has to have everything in place when it comes to special occasions, you’ll want to take a look at some of our gorgeous greenery to create your very own Instagram-worthy display.
-Our Halloween plants will look fabulous in your displays over this holiday period and, with the right care, you can continue to enjoy them in your home for many months to come.
+You might be a perfectionist who has to have everything in place when it comes to special occasions.
+In this case, you’ll want to take a look at some of our gorgeous greenery to create your very own Instagram-worthy display.
+Our Halloween houseplants will look fabulous in your displays over this holiday period.
+With the right care, you can continue to enjoy them in your home for many months to come.

 When it comes to spooky plants, there’s a few that are custom-made for the job.
 The Devil’s Ivy doesn’t only inspire fear by its name, but also by how it looks.
 Those spiky-edged leaves would provide the perfect backdrop for a dark and gloomy witch’s lair.
 The Devil’s Ivy Marble Queen boasts wonderfully variegated leaves that make for a lighter, more colourful option.
-And for that extra dash of added style, our Devil’s Ivy in a marble planter with a stand will provide real character as a standalone piece.
+Our Devil’s Ivy in a marble planter with a stand will provide real character as a standalone piece.

 The leaf patterns of the Alocasia Polly make this botanical a dramatic and interesting addition to any display or corner.
 The large, looming leaves make the plant look big and spooky.
 We think this guy looks pretty fabulous with a pumpkin or two around it – where are you going to put yours?